-I choose to travel with British Airways across europe partially because I get a free drink and wrap or sandwich as part of the service in economy and better in business (Club Europe).
+I choose to travel with British Airways across Europe partially because I get a free drink and wrap or sandwich as part of the service in economy and better in business (Club Europe).
 I look forward to the hostess coming down the aisle simply because it breaks up even a short flight and helps pass the time.
-I have already written about the food offering in euro traveller which has already been downgraded to just a snack (pack of crisps) and a drink on British Airways London- Zurich flights.
+I have already written about the food offering in euro traveler which has already been downgraded to just a snack (pack of crisps) and a drink on British Airways London- Zurich flights.

 British Airways will now no longer provide two meals to economy (or World Traveller) or premium economy (World Traveller Plus) customers on flights under eight and a half hours.
-This includes most flights from the UK to the east coast of America, Toronto and Montreal.
+This includes most flights from the UK to the east coast of America, Toronto, and Montreal.
 These passengers will get only one meal and are likely to have to make do with snacks for the rest of the flight.
 The choices of alcohol and complimentary snacks will not be affected.
-To get an idea of what you would have received pre cuts you can read my review of premium economy on the British Airways Dreamliner.
+To get an idea of what you would have received pre-cuts, you can read my review of premium economy on the British Airways Dreamliner.

-A BA spokesman said: “We offer customers on all of our transatlantic flights a three course meal, bar service and snacks and on our longer transatlantic flights, including to the west coast, customers are offered an extra meal during the flight”.
+A BA spokesman said: “We offer customers on all of our transatlantic flights a three-course meal, bar service, and snacks and on our longer transatlantic flights, including to the west coast, customers are offered an extra meal during the flight”.

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.